Sustainable Energy Minor

 Students will complete 21 credits in core and elective classes.
 The minor kicks off with an introductory survey course on sustainable energy and concludes with a capstone class on the same subject.
 Between these sustainable energy courses, students may meet the remaining credit requirements by selecting courses from the social and economic category or focus more heavily on technical science & engineering.

-See the Sustainable Energy minor checklist for more information, including a list of required courses.
+Review the catalog for more information, including a list of required courses.